ibm-cloud-docs/openshift/openshift_images.md

 To use the internal registry, set up a public route to access the registry.
 Then, create an image pull secret that includes the credentials to access the registry so that deployments in other projects can pull images from this registry.

-1. From the `default` project, make sure that the `docker-registry` service exists for the internal registry.
+1. From the `openshift-image-registry` project, make sure that the `image-registry` service exists for the internal registry.
     ```
     oc get svc
     ```